 1. Ensure AIMA Compliance

-The project must be officially certified by the Portuguese Ministry of Culture, specifically through GEPAC (Gabinete de Estratégia, Planeamento e Avaliação Culturais)—the department responsible for evaluating and approving cultural projects that qualify under the Golden Visa program.
+The project must be officially certified by the Portuguese Ministry of Culture, specifically through GEPAC (Gabinete de Estratégia, Planeamento e Avaliação Culturais).

 It should fully comply with the legal framework set out in Article 90-A of the Aliens Act, which defines the investment types, minimum contribution amounts, and cultural objectives that must be met.